 The University provides data on retention and graduation rates through the Office of Institutional Research and at the General Consumer Information web page.
-Information on financial assistance, including descriptions of application procedures and forms, may be obtained from the Office of Financial Aid in Gillett Hall.
-Information concerning athletic program participation may be obtained from the Athletics Department in MCHE.
+Information on financial assistance, including descriptions of application procedures and forms, may be obtained from the Office of Financial Aid on the Lisle Campus (Lownik Hall).
+Information concerning athletic program participation may be obtained from the Athletics Department on the Lisle Campus (Rice Center).
 Other institutional information including: the cost of attendance, accreditation and academic program data, facilities and services available to disabled students, and withdrawal and refund policies are located elsewhere in this Catalog.